 Before you decide to start your cleaning business, make sure this kind of work is right for you.
 While this is one of the easiest businesses to start due to its low/non-existent overheads and reliance on basic skills, you need to be able to live up to the promises.
 Cleaning is hard, strenuous work.
 You need to be in good physical condition and able to bend over, kneel down, reach up and do repetitive actions for a sustained amount of time.
 If you have experienced past injuries, check with your doctor that it’ll be okay to take on this very physical work for a living.

-Consider your office skills.
 You will need to have basic office skills and some accounting skills.
 You will need to be well organized and to have a system in place that keeps you this way.
 Clients won’t appreciate missed appointments or forgetting to clean areas of their home just because your system is messed up.

-Be a good communicator.
 You need good customer relation skills and a willingness to engage with people.
 You can learn these skills if you don’t already have them––just be open, honest and friendly initially and you’ll begin to learn how to interact more confidently as time goes on.

-Consider your personal legal or criminal history.
 Many potential customers will consider you unwelcome to work in their homes, businesses, or near their children if you have a criminal record, or you are going through a serious dispute with another person.
 Clear up any legal loose ends before applying to work for someone.

-Have back up savings where possible.
 If you’re planning on leaving your full time position to start a cleaning business, make sure you have at least six months of savings.
 Or, keep your full time job and start out part time.

-Method 2 of 6: Business planning basics
+Method 2: Business planning basics

 Plan the business, as you’d do for any new business idea.
 As part of your business plan, consider:

-– What sort of cleaning business will you develop?
 Is your business a general house cleaning one or will it specialize in such cleaning as green cleaning, end-of-tenancy cleaning, open home cleaning, after-party cleaning, removing smoke damage, etc. The more specific your cleaning type becomes, the more you’ll need to research, learn and possibly seek qualifications for.

-– Will your business offer different types of cleaning?
 Related to the sub-step above, perhaps your business will grow over time to include more niche services.

-– Will you use your own products or will you use those of the client’s?
 If you make your own products or believe in certain products, this might form the core of your business.
 Or, you might be happy with what the client wants used (note that in some cases, you will need to be flexible even if you do use your own cleaning products––after all, it’s not your home).

-– Where will you operate?
 Check out the cleaning services already in your area and beyond.
 Is the market able to take one more cleaning service or is it currently saturated?

-– What transportation do you have?
 You can’t really rely on the family’s own car filled with buckets, mops and cleaning products, at least not for long, as it’s too messy and takes away a vehicle from everyone else needing it.
 If you’re cleaning using the client’s products, you might get away with using public transportation; otherwise, you’ll need some means for getting to and from the houses, especially if they’re in very different areas.

-– What is your price scale?
 Check what existing services charge.
 Can you undercut them for a while without going into the red?
 See below for more information on how to charge.

-Set up your accounting system.
 What is your business system for keeping track of invoices, expenses, sales tax, etc.?
 You’ll need accounting software, an understanding of how to use it and a separate place to keep all business documentation so that it doesn’t get mixed up with your personal expenses.
 If you don’t feel confident, there are quick online courses that can help you learn this easily, or ask about help from government organizations that support those setting up in small business.

-Charge reasonably for your work.
 Sell your services based on your quality of work and not your low rates.
 If your rates are too low, clients will think that your work is sub-standard and that you’re not experienced.
 Also, you want to attract the clients that can afford your services.
 As the old saying goes “You get what you pay for.”
 Of course, charging too high will lose potential clients too––most people needing cleaning services will have a limit on how much they can afford.

 – Some companies charge by the hour, some charge by the room, some charge a flat rate per home and some charge by the square foot.
 While this variety sounds good, it is better to charge by the home, not by the hour (taking into account house size, of course).
 If a client knows they have to pay one set fee, they don’t care if you take 2 hours or 5 hours, provided you get the job done.
 Most clients appreciate knowing what they are paying up front and not having to fork out added expenses.
 Of course, exceptions can, and should, be made, such as cleaning the oven or cleaning a particularly badly soiled part of the home.